|

 In 1960, Bernstein broadcast a Young People’s Concert titled “Who is Gustav Mahler?”
 In it, he described Mahler as “one of the most unhappy people in history.”
 Why?
 Because Mahler was both a composer and conductor and therefore held two different people inside him.
 Bernstein maintained that the conflict between these two entities left Mahler heartbroken.

 During his lifetime, people found Bernstein deeply inspiring — despite his behavior and his struggles with alcoholism and addiction.
-His opinions really meant something, even when they were controversial.
+His opinions were important and valued, even when they were controversial.
 Audiences dubbed him “the greatest American musician who ever lived.”
 Many music fans still feel that way today.